What COVID-19 safety precautions do you take?

 Can I visit the hens?
 Yes!
 Our hens are located at our barn/chicken coop complex a couple of blocks away from the house.
 Just ask and we'll take you over - we have booties to protect your shoes!

 Who are Dave & Lisa?
 Dave is from the east San Francisco bay area, and Lisa is from Durango, Colorado.
 Their separate paths met when they moved to Portland in the late 1970s.
-Dave and Lisa combined their restaurant backgrounds and opened Thadius' Panty, a breakfast/lunch café in the Sellwood area of Portland, and then opened Milwaukie, Oregon's first espresso bar - Java Hut.
-Dave (a paralegal) and Lisa (an x-ray technician) still have jobs in Portland.
-As a pre-tirement plan, they purchased the house in Wasco and started the B&B.
+Dave and Lisa combined their restaurant backgrounds and opened Thadius' Pantry, a breakfast/lunch café in the Sellwood area of Portland, and then opened Milwaukie, Oregon's first espresso bar - Java Hut.
+Dave is a retired paralegal and Lisa is an x-ray technician.
+As a pre-tirement plan, they purchased the Wasco House in 2008 and started the B&B.